 “(1) “Educator” includes a principal, assistant principal, teacher, assistant teacher, paraprofessional, school psychologist or counselor, all school service providers, or any person who provides professional educational services or education psychological services at a school.

-“(2) “Flexible schedule” means a scheduling arrangement that allows for variation in the educators’ instructional calendar and format on a daily, weekly, or yearly school basis while meeting students’ learning needs.
+“(2) “Flexible schedule” means a scheduling arrangement that allows for variation in the instructional calendars and formats on a daily or weekly basis while continuing to provide academic instruction to students.

-“(3) “Out-of-school-time program” means a program or service that engages youth in a variety of social, emotional, educational, and recreational activities to promote improvements to their intellectual, behavioral, and physical well-being, consistent with a youth development approach.
+“(3) “Paraprofessional” means an individual employed by an LEA to provide instructional, behavioral, or other support for teachers and students in or outside of the classroom.
+This term includes instructional aides or assistants, teacher aides, and paraeducators.

-“(4) “Paraprofessional” means an individual employed by an LEA to provide instructional, behavioral, or other support for teachers and students in or outside of the classroom.
-This term includes instructional aides or assistants, teacher aides, and paraeducators.”.
+“(4) “Youth development program” means a program or service that engages youth in a variety of social, emotional, educational, or recreational activities to promote improvements to their intellectual, behavioral, and physical well-being, consistent with a youth development approach.”.

 SUBTITLE T. SCHOOL SAFETY COORDINATION

 Sec.
 4191.
 Short title.

-This subtitle may be cited as the “School Safety Coordination Amendment Act of 2023.”
+This subtitle may be cited as the “School Safety Coordination Act of 2023.”